-Figure 12 shows the arrangement of LEDs, together with the system power switch.
+Figure 14 shows the arrangement of LEDs, together with the system power switch.
 In normal, quiet operation, the power and no-fault LEDs should be green.
 No-fault indicates that the discriminator box is drawing the expected amount of current (+20%, -10%), and that the communications lines between the discriminator and decoder are operational.
 The shutter-closed LED illuminates red when the shutter is closed, which generally happens on power-up.
 Any time the shutter is closed, it will stay so for a minimum of 10 seconds.
 The rightmost three LEDs blink when a closure condition is sensed by the antenna/discriminator.
 If the Directional or Omni (yellow) LEDs blink even once, the shutter will close.
 The Beam LED may blink without a shutter closure, according to the knob setting for how many beam events may be tolerated in the last ten seconds before shutting off the laser.

-9 Communication
+10 Communication

 The output serial transmission is 115,200 bits per second, 8 data bits, no parity, one stop bit (115200 8N1).
 The RJ-45 jack is configured with ground on pin 6 and transmission on pin 5.
 At present the communication is one-way, but this may change in future upgrades.
+The pinout is shown in Fig. 15.
+A standard ethernet patch cable successfully connects to standard terminal servers possessing RJ-45 serial ports.